-There are no medications currently that reverse or slow the progression of this disease.
+Currently, there are no drugs to reverse or slow the progression of this disease.
 Instead, medication is used to help the heart work more effectively and slow the damage done to the rest of the body.

-This genetic disorder is associated with a mutation in the ITGA10 gene.
-This affects how certain proteins are formed, which affects the formation of cartilage.
+It’s associated with a mutation in the ITGA10 gene and affects how certain proteins are formed, which also affects the formation of cartilage.

 This is a recessive gene, so it can hide and be passed down before finally becoming evident.
-Furthermore, carriers are completely asymptomatic, so there is no way to know they are affected unless they are genetically tested.
+Furthermore, carriers are entirely asymptomatic, so there’s no way to know they are affected unless they are genetically tested.

-Bladder stones are rock-like formations of minerals that develop in the bladder.
-They are typically large stones or a collection of smaller stones.
+Bladder stones are large or small rock-like formations of minerals that develop in the bladder.

-There are quite a few theories on how these stones form, but we are not absolutely certain.
-There are likely dietary factors involved, but it may also be linked to genetics.
+There are quite a few theories on how these stones form, like how dietary factors are involved, but it may also be linked to genetics.

 Often, surgical removal or some sort of non-surgical removal is required.
-Occasionally, dietary requirements are required.
+Occasionally, dietary requirements are needed.